vegar/vegar.github.io/_posts/2014-06-25-selfhosted-webapi-controllers-for-integration-testing.md

 ```

 By separating the constructor and disposer in to a base class, you can get away with very few lines of code.

+There are two nuget packages that you need for this to work.
+First you will need the [microsoft.aspnet.webapi.owinselfhost v5.1.2](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.OwinSelfHost/) package for the selfhosted WebApi, and then you'll need  [microsoft.owin.testing v2.1](https://www.nuget.org/packages/Microsoft.Owin.Testing/) for the `TestServer`.